twintproject/twint/elasticsearch/README.md

 Now that everything is up and running:

-1. Index some data: `python3.6 Twint.py --elasticsearch localhost:9200 -u user --database twint.db` (the `--database` arg is optional, `--elasticsearch` is mandatory and its value is for default settings, as in our case;
+1. Index some data: `python3.6 Twint.py --elasticsearch localhost:9200 -u user` (in this case `--elasticsearch` is mandatory argument and its value is a host:port combination, where the Elasticsearch instance is binding to);

 2. Now we can create the index (that I already created): open your browser and go to `http://localhost:5601` (again, this is a default value), `Dev Tools` tab, copy&paste `index-tweets.json` and than click the green arrow.
 Expected output is